subhransu10/ml-cyber-threat-detection/README.md

 ## 🧪 How to Run

 1. Clone the repo
-2. Run `main.ipynb` to explore EDA and model outputs
+2. Run `apptake.ipynb` to explore EDA and model outputs
 3. Also you can also access the '.csv' files

 ```bash